Bordin-Lab/linear_stripes_espresso/README.md

 python figures/article_figure_05_cluster_cycle_distributions.py
 python figures/make_supplemental_figures.py

-The main figures are written to article_figures/; Supplemental figures arewritten to supplemental_figures/.
-All figure scripts accept explicit inputand output paths through their command-line options, exceptmake_supplemental_figures.py, whose paths are defined near the beginning ofthe file.
+The main figures are written to article_figures/; Supplemental figures are written to supplemental_figures/.
+All figure scripts accept explicit input and output paths through their command-line options, exceptmake_supplemental_figures.py, whose paths are defined near the beginning of the file.

 Reproducibility notes

-Heating and cooling are path-dependent finite-rate protocols; they shouldnot be interpreted automatically as equilibrium coexistence branches.
+Heating and cooling are path-dependent finite-rate protocols; they should not be interpreted automatically as equilibrium coexistence branches.

 The four seeds are averaged with equal statistical weight.

-Structural averages are first evaluated within each seed and then combinedacross seeds.
+Structural averages are first evaluated within each seed and then combined across seeds.

-Individual fundamental-cycle lengths depend on the selected cycle basis,whereas the number of basis elements equals the invariant cycle rankbeta1.
+Individual fundamental-cycle lengths depend on the selected cycle basis, whereas the number of basis elements equals the invariant cycle rankbeta1.

-Winding components are detected using integer periodic-image offsets, notonly by the size of the largest cluster.
+Winding components are detected using integer periodic-image offsets, not only by the size of the largest cluster.

 The simulation aborts if the initial minimum particle separation is below0.8 sigma.

 Citation

-If these scripts are used in published work, please cite the associatedarticle.
+If these scripts are used in published work, please cite this repository https://doi.org/10.5281/zenodo.21512438 and the associated article.
 The full citation and DOI should be added here after publication.